4:44: Critical reception

-4:44 was released to universal acclaim from critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 82, based on 29 reviews.
 Many critics praised its emotional and personal content.
 Neil McCormick of The Daily Telegraph gave the album a perfect score, stating "It's a highly personal work bravely opening up the artist's very human flaws as an example to others, locating in his own suffering a path towards forgiveness, redemption and, ultimately, a better world.
 There is little braver than admitting your mistakes and trying to change your ways.
 By embracing vulnerability, Jay Z has taken a step towards genuine wisdom."

 Brittany Spanos of Rolling Stone called the album "a stunning, raw and mature apology that's as much an ode to partnership and family as it is an example of how vulnerability can make for truly excellent art."
 Spanos states "4:44" is "the most specific and touching" song on the album.
 4:44 was named "Best New Music" by Pitchfork, with reviewer Sheldon Pearce writing, "The most crafty and evasive MC lays bare his complicated life.
 This late-career gem is personal and diamond-sharp, confronting the failings and legacy of Shawn Carter and America."
 He also calls the album a "historical artifact".